lucatume/wp-browser/docs/v3/modules/WPBrowser.md

 * `seePluginInstalled($pluginSlug)` : `void`
-  Assert a plugin is installed, no matter its activation status, in the plugin adminstration screen.
+  Assert a plugin is installed, no matter its activation status, in the plugin administration screen.

   The method will **not** handle authentication and navigation to the plugin administration screen.